petergridge/Irrigation-V5/readme_new.md

 The custom card is installed with the component.
 <img width="656" alt="image" src="https://github.com/user-attachments/assets/4f62ed90-6a51-46f1-983d-ca5ce3423baa">

 - You can choose to display each zone or the program data in a standalone card.
-Particularly useful if you have a many zones and want to control the look and feel of the dashboard.
+Particularly useful when there are many zones to control the look and feel of the dashboard.
 - The program selection will list only Irrigation Controller entities.
 - If no zones are selected only the Program will be displayed, use CTRL-CLICK to select multiple zones.
 - The show program option shows or hides the program component of the card.

+# Important information

+### Switch State
+The component relies on accurate switch state information.
+Some hardware does not update the state of a switch when it turns on or off.
+The program will wait 5 seconds for the switch to change state after attempting to turn it on or off.
+If the state has not updated to the expected value the zone will abort and a notification raised.

+If the switch becomes unavailable the program the zone will abort and a notification raised

+### Debounce Delay
+When a change will result in a program being aborted, there is a 5 second delay to accommodate any false readings.
+For example if the rain sensor switched from off to on and then off again within 5 seconds the program will continue.

 # Features[🔝](https://github.com/petergridge/Irrigation-V5/blob/main/readme_new.md#Content)